michaelrommel/rsyncmachine/README.md

 ## Details ##

-rsyncmachine will per default create backups as follows:
+`rsyncmachine.pl` will per default create backups as follows:

 - hourly backups for the past 24 hours
 - daily backups for the past 30 days